9x9go/reviews/README.md

 - __Empty triangles are not always bad__.
 Sometimes, the empty triangle turns out to be a must and the best move.

 ## 9 x 9 Go Big Matches
 Below are the selected 9 Dan professional players' 9 x 9 Go game records and the comments by A Master of Go, 9p+.
 Grey shading marks the winner of each game.
-The original and more SGF files are given on [Prof. A. E. Brouwer's 9 x 9 Go page](https://homepages.cwi.nl/~aeb/go/games/games/other_sizes/index.html).
+The original and more SGF files are given on AEB's [9 x 9 Go page](https://homepages.cwi.nl/~aeb/go/games/games/other_sizes/index.html).

 |Year| Black                 | White              | Komi   |Results|  PDF<sup>*</sup>   | Comments<sup></sup> |
 |:---:| --------------------- |:------------------ | ------:|:------| -------|:---------|